 This article will explain how a child’s preference affects custody in Michigan.
 If you have additional questions about the effect of a child’s custodial preference in Michigan after reading this article, you should consult a local family law attorney.

-A judge will decide child custody in cases where the parents can’t come to an agreement on their own.
+A judge will decide child custody in cases where the parents can’t agree on their own.
 In Michigan, the court must consider several factors when determining custody, including the following:

 A child’s preference must be reasonable for the judge to give it weight in the custody decision.
-This doesn’t mean that the child’s preference has to include detailed thought or critical analysis, just that it’s not based on arbitrary or superficial reasons.
-For example, a court won’t afford much weight to a child’s preference when he or she is simply choosing the more lenient parent or the parent with the nicer house.
-On the other hand, judges will weigh strongly the opinion of a child who chooses the parent who cooks, helps with homework, and attends medical appointments.
+This doesn’t mean that the child’s preference has to include detailed thought or critical analysis, just that the child’s opinion isn’t for arbitrary or superficial reasons.
+For example, a court won’t afford much weight to a child’s preference if the child chooses the more lenient parent or the parent with the nicer house.
+On the other hand, judges will weigh strongly the opinion of a child who wants the parent who cooks, helps with homework, and attends medical appointments.

-In Michigan, judges usually won’t require a child to testify in court, since it can be psychologically harmful for children to sit in front of their parents and state who they prefer.
+In Michigan, judges usually won’t require a child to testify in court, since it can be psychologically harmful to children to sit in front of their parents and state whom they prefer.

 Instead, judges will speak to children informally, in court chambers to discover their custodial preferences.
 The court won’t allow parents to be present for the conversation.
-Judges aren't required to allow attorneys to be present for the interview either, although sometimes, a judge will permit them sit in.
-Michigan courts aren’t required to have court reporters present during these interviews, but will sometimes have them present to record everything that's said.
+Judges aren't required to allow attorneys to be present for the interview either, although sometimes, a judge will permit them to sit in on the meeting.
+Michigan courts aren’t required to have court reporters present during these interviews, but will sometimes have them present to record everything that the child and judge discuss.

 If you have additional questions about the effect of children’s custodial preferences, contact a Michigan family law attorney for help.